mitarnik04/MicroUnit/README.md

 MicroUnit lets you choose how your test results are displayed or stored. **You can configure multiple test writers at once** for example, outputting results to the console and saving them to a file simultaneously.
 This makes it easy to tailor your reporting for both local development and CI/CD pipelines.

+See [Full Documentation: Output](https://mitarnik04.github.io/MicroUnit/Output) for a more detailed explanation.

 ```php
 use MicroUnit\Output\MinimalStringTestWriter;
 use MicroUnit\Output\FileTestWriter;